Interstitial Ads Best Practices

 MoPub provides the interstitial close button for all non-MRAID creatives:

-- For MRAID creatives scheduled through the UI (with the MRAID box checked) or from MoPub Marketplace, MoPub will provide a 50×50 pixel “close zone” on the top right corner regardless of whether the close button is visible, per the IAB spec.
+For MRAID creatives scheduled through the UI (with the MRAID box checked) or from MoPub Marketplace, MoPub will provide a 50×50 pixel “close zone” on the top right corner, regardless of whether the close button is visible, per the IAB spec.

-MoPub does not provide the interstitial close button for mediated third-party SDKs through MoPub, where the partner SDK has control over the close button and how the ad functions once they are showing the ad.
+MoPub does not provide the interstitial close button for mediated third-party SDKs through MoPub, where the partner SDK has control both of the close button and of how the ad functions during ad play.

 The MoPub close button is located in the following locations:

-- Your app users will have the highest level of engagement with the first interstitial they see, and each subsequent interstitial will likely have a lower engagement rate.
+Engagement rates: Your app users will have the highest level of engagement with the first interstitial they see, and each subsequent interstitial will likely have a lower engagement rate.

-- If your app sessions tend to be short (< 1 min) you may want to limit interstitials to static content.
-However, if your app has longer user sessions (2-3 mins), you should consider a mix of creative formats (i.e. static, MRAID, VAST).
+Creative formats: If your app sessions tend to be short (< 1 minute), you may want to limit interstitials to static content.
+However, if your app has longer user sessions (2-3 mins), consider a mix of creative formats (such as static, MRAID, VAST).
 Using a mix of creative format types (MRAID, VAST, HTML) may allow you to increase frequency without hindering user experience.

 TWITTER, MOPUB, and the Bird logo are trademarks of Twitter, Inc. or its affiliates.
 All third party logos and trademarks included are the property of their respective owners.

-© 2019 MoPub (a division of Twitter, Inc.)
+© 2021 MoPub (a division of Twitter, Inc.)